SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

   followed by a specifier of <modulename> and a string in the JSON-part which is either "debug", "info", "error" or is the JSON-value false.
   This is supposed to set the 'logging level' of the given module (or the whole SEC-node if the specifier is empty) to the given level:

-  This scheme may also be extended to configure logging only for selected paramters of selected modules.
+  This scheme may also be extended to configure logging only for selected parameters of selected modules.

   :"off":
     Remote logging is completely turned off.